 - Net price for students from families earning $48,001-$75,000 (5%)

 Educational debt: 20%.
-Surveys show debt to be another of most families’ biggest worries, and research shows student debt can have long-lasting effects on young adults’ finances.
+Surveys show unaffordable debt to be another of students’ biggest worries about attending college, and research shows student debt can have long-lasting effects on young adults’ finances.

 Our educational debt assessment is based on these two indicators:

 - Student borrowing (15%).
 Our measure of student borrowing starts with the average dollar value of federal student loans by entering undergraduates, multiplies that by the share of entering undergraduates that take out a federal student loan, then multiplies that again by the institution’s average time to degree.
 This generates the average total federal student loan amount across all entering undergraduate students.
 These data are reported by the federal government or calculated using federally reported data.
 A handful of exceptions are made for institutions with longstanding co-op programs.
-We capped the dollar value of student loans at $9,500, the federal maximum for independent, first year students.
+We capped the dollar value of student loans at $9,500, the federal maximum for first-year students who are considered independent according to the government’s financial aid rules.

 - Student loan default risk index (SDRI) (5%).
 Each year, the federal government publishes the number of former students who left college three years ago and have since defaulted on their federal student loans.
 Using a methodology proposed by The Institute for College Access and Success (TICAS), Money adjusts these numbers for the share of undergraduate students at the college who take out federal student loans.
-TICAS says this is a fairer and more accurate indicator of the odds that any particular student at the college will end up defaulting on a student loan.
+This is intended to indicate the odds that any particular student at the college will end up defaulting on a student loan.

 - Value-added student loan repayment (10%).
 We measured whether a college’s student loan repayment rate was above or below the rates typical of schools with similar student bodies.